-The purpose of the Student Leadership and Mills of Color Awards is to recognize the distinguished undergraduate, graduate students, student organizations, faculty, and staff for their promotion of leadership, community, and quality of student life at Mills College.
+The purpose of the Student Leadership and Community Engagement Awards is to recognize the distinguished undergraduate, graduate students, student organizations, faculty, and staff for their promotion of leadership, community, and quality of student life at Mills College.
+This space serves to highlight leadership through the practice of community, solidarity, and social justice.
 You can find a list of last year’s award recipients here.

-Any Mills College student, faculty, or staff member may nominate a Mills College student, faculty member, or staff member for the Student Leadership and Mills of Color Awards.
+Any Mills College student, faculty, or staff member may nominate a Mills College student, faculty member, or staff member for the Student Leadership and Community Engagement Awards.
 Please review the criteria and eligibility below for more information.
 To submit a nomination, complete the online nomination form during the nomination period.
-Nominations will be accepted online (PDF forms available upon request to Jenn Wells at Jwells@mills.edu).
-Nominations will not be accepted after 12 pm on Thursday, April 11.
+Nominations will be accepted online.
+Nominations will not be accepted after 9:00 am on Tuesday, March 29.

 Please click here to submit your nomination.
 Late submissions will not be considered.
-Selections will be made by a committee of students, staff, and faculty and announced at the Student Leadership and Mills of Color Awards Ceremony 4:00-6:00 pm, Wednesday, April 24th in the Student Union.
+Selections will be made by a committee of students, staff, and faculty and announced at the Student Leadership and Community Engagement Awards Ceremony 4:00-6:00 pm, Wednesday, April 20 in the Student Union.

-The Student Leadership and Mills of Color Awards are given to current Mills College students, faculty, and staff who have had an extraordinary and positive impact on the College community, including achievements within the College at large and the larger community.
+The Student Leadership and Community Engagement Awards are given to current Mills College students, faculty, and staff who have had an extraordinary and positive impact on the College community, including achievements within the College at large and the larger community.
 Successful nominations should demonstrate that the individual or organization has made a significant and positive contribution to the College in one or more of the following ways:

 - Building community